ashawley/finatra-redis/README.md

 ## Line Server

+Serve individual lines of an immutable text file.

+- `GET /lines/<line number>`
+ - HTTP 200 and the text of the line
+ - HTTP 404 if the line is beyond the end of the file

 Requires [SBT](http://www.scala-sbt.org/download.html) to compile and run the system.

-### How does your system work?

-The file is loaded line-by-line to Redis, an in-memory key store server, using zero-indexed keys.
+A text file is loaded line-by-line in to Redis, an in-memory key store server, using zero-indexed keys.
 Redis uses a fast hash indexing function for retrieval.

-Since, the Redis client library available from Twitter Finagle is used.
-It can launch a Redis server/cluster in the JVM.
-That is what it is done in the code by default.
-However, it is only for testing, and it is not performant.
+The Redis client library available from Twitter Finagle is used.
+It can launch a Redis server/cluster within the JVM.
+This is done in the code by default.
+However, it is only for testing, and it is also not performant.

 An SBT task will create a large file of random ASCII characters.
 It is written using Scala (and Java libraries) and uses some of SBT's handy API.

-### How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
+### Large files

 Retrieval from Redis uses its hash table implementation.
 In the worst case a lookup is O(_n_) for n records.
 It is O(_1_), or constant, for average lookups -- assuming Redis is behaving.
 Redis will misbehave with large data, but not before running out of memory.
 Redis offers partitioning to distribute data across a cluster.
 There is no evidence that Redis uses a binary search tree, which would give retrievals O(_log n_) in the worse case.